Great Mosque of Fes el-Jdid: History

 The mosque was founded around 1276 by the Marinid sultan Abu Yusuf, at the same time as he founded the new royal city Fes el-Jdid.
 (Fes el-Jdid was created as a fortified palace and administrative city, separate from Fes el-Bali (old Fes), from which the Marinid dynasty ruled over Morocco.)
 Supervision of the mosque's construction was delegated to a man named Abu Abdallah ibn Abd al-Karim el-Jadudi and to the governor of Meknes, Abu Ali ibn Azraq.
 One historical chronicle claims that the mosque's construction was funded in part by olive oil production in Meknes and that labour was provided by Christian prisoners captured in al-Andalus (Spain).
 The mosque's construction was completed in 1278.
 The mosque's minbar, designed by a craftsman named "Algharnati", was finished in 1279.
 The mosque's maqsura (wooden screen shielding the sultan during prayers) and the mosque's grand chandelier were installed in 1280.
 The mosque was only the fourth "Friday mosque" (a grand mosque where Friday sermons took place) to be founded in Fes (the others being the Qarawiyyin Mosque, the Andalusi Mosque, and the Bou Jeloud Mosque), and was meant to serve the new city.

 In 1320 Sultan Abu Sa'id built a madrasa near the mosque, known as the Madrasa Fes Jdid or Madrasa Dar al-Makhzen, however it was never able to compete with the prestige of the madrasas in Fes el-Bali and was later absorbed by the expanding Royal Palace.
-Sultan Abu Inan is widely believed to have been buried in a tomb adjoining the mosque upon his death in 1358, although this is not fully confirmed.
+Sultan Abu Inan is believed to have been buried in a tomb adjoining the mosque upon his death in 1358, although this is not fully confirmed.
 Abu Inan's burial here marked a shift in the choice of burial sites of the Marinid sultans.
 Up to that point they had been buried in the necropolis of Chellah but after this they were buried instead on the al-Qula Hill north of Fes (whose ruins are now known as the Marinid Tombs).
+The Rawd al-Qirtas, a 14h-century chronicle, mentions that one of the sons of Abu Yaqub Yusuf, named Abu Muhammad 'Abd al-Mu'min, was buried in a courtyard on the south side of the mosque in 1293.
+This suggests that a funerary site developed around the mosque early on.